 Abstraction is key to scaling up reinforcement learning (RL).
-However, autonomously learning abstract representations and temporally extended actions, like options, to improve transfer and generalization remains a challenging open problem.
-This paper presents a novel approach for inventing, representing, and utilizing options in continual RL settings to address streams of stochastic problems with long-horizons, sparse rewards, and unknown transition and reward functions.
+However, autonomously learning abstract state and action representations to enable transfer and generalization remains a challenging open problem.
+This paper presents a novel approach for inventing, representing, and utilizing options, which represent temporally extended behaviors, in continual RL settings.
+Our approach addresses streams of stochastic problems characterized by long horizons, sparse rewards, and unknown transition and reward functions.